UCL-CloudLabs/user-portal/README.md

 It is recommended that you create your own SSH key pair for local testing.
 Please name the keys `id_rsa_azure`.

-Note that if you want to run the tests locally, you'll need to configure `PRIVATE_SSH_KEY_PATH` so it points to the folder where you have the private and public ssh keys.
+Note that if you want to run the tests locally, you'll need to configure `PRIVATE_SSH_KEY_PATH` so it points to the location where the private key is.
+The corresponding public key should then be in `$PRIVATE_SSH_KEY_PATH.pub`.

 Alternatively, you can also use `LocalDevConfig` if your keys are named `id_rsa_azure` and stored in `~/.ssh` like so:

 ```